PhoenixTales/phoenix-docs/story/Lore/orcish.md

 ### EXAMPLES OF ORCISH SENTENCES

 With the help of "-ak" and "-ka" everything combined with it can be described as coming from that or going towards that, thus *ak-ka-ka-ak*, is a saying like "from to, to from..."

+For instance: "Ur-Shak ak Varak-Ulor" would mean: Ur-Shak comes from the Bloodearth Clan.
+If you say: "Ur-Shak ka Varak-Ulor", it would mean: Ur-Shak goes to the Bloodearth Clan.

 * NEMROK KA VARROK = Nemrok wird die Rache der Ahnen sein / Nemrok wird die Ahnen rächen